 Exceptional introductory course in Medicine in Cambridge colleges

-The Medicine summer school programme for 13-15-year-olds is expertly designed to blend practical knowledge and theory.
+The Medicine summer school programme for high school students aged 13-15-year-olds are expertly designed to blend practical knowledge and theory.
 The curriculum focuses not only on teaching key theories within medicine but on developing the key skills you will require in medical studies and professions – including being a doctor and a researcher.

 The medical school programme is fun as well as challenging – a series of dissections will show you how internal systems function and interact, allowing you to apply the theory that you’ve learnt.